Setting good objectives is an important part of your marketing strategy.

 You cannot have everything as an objective, you need to focus on the important elements that will deliver on your business goals.

-A good start is to draw out your target customers’ purchase funnel.
+A good start is to draw out your target customers’ marketing funnel.

 This means examining the stages that the target customer goes through from initial awareness to advocacy, e.g.

 - Become a regular purchaser